weese/Circuit-Sword/cross-build/README.md

 # Cross-build a new SD image in 6min

-You can build your own SD image of Retropie for the Circuit Sword on your local machine (tested on Mac OS) using Docker.
+You can build your own SD image of Retropie for the Circuit Sword on your local machine (tested on Mac OS) using [Docker Desktop](https://www.docker.com/get-started/).
 After installing Docker, you should tune it a bit to speed up the build process:

  - increase resources to e.g. 8 CPUs